mylinuxforwork/dotfiles/README.md

 ```

 ## Installation with GIT of the rolling release

+You can install the dotfiles by cloning the latest development version from the rolling release:

 ```
 # 1.)
 Change into your Downloads folder (create the folder if not available)